initc3/ic3-website/content/events/Camps/Blockchain-camp2025.md

 ### HACKATHON WINNERS

 We want to start off by congratulating our Camp hackathon winners!
+We extend our heartfelt gratitude to our hackathon judges: Michael Chen (Category Labs), Steve Ellis (Chainlink Labs), Tyler Kell (Offchain Labs), and Gil Rosen (Blockchain Builders Fund, SBA).
+Their evaluations were grounded in five key criteria: novelty, practicality, user experience, technical difficulty, and the maturity of development achieved within the week.

 **1st place - Risk-Aware Restaking**